Driver Education Instructor

 Certificate

-The Driver Education Instructor certificate prepares students to become Certified Driver Education Instructors in the State of New Hampshire.
+The Driver Education Instructor certificate prepares students to become Certified Driver Education Instructors in both New Hampshire and Vermont.
 The courses for this certificate review the rules of the road and cover the methodology instructors use to teach a driver education course.
-Instructors need a clean driving record, a clean criminal record, and knowledge of NH driving laws.
 The first step to becoming a certified instructor is to obtain Provisional Certification.
-Students may apply for Provisional Certification after completing the first three courses of the certificate.
-For them to be considered, the state has additional requirements (including, but not limited to, possession of a valid driver’s license, evidence of a minimum of five consecutive years of licensed driving experience, a good character, a solid reputation, and a fitness to instruct driver education).
-Provisional Certification is obtained at the Division of Motor Vehicles in Concord, NH, through both a written and driving examination.
-Provisional Certification allows instructors to teach under supervision at a certified driving school or high school.
-During the two-year provisional certificate, students must complete five additional courses, which include 60 hours of supervised classroom instruction and 240 hours of supervised behind-the-wheel instruction.
+Students may apply, at the state level, for Provisional Certification after completing the first three courses of the certificate; DEDI101W, DEDI103W, and DEDI105W.
+For candidates to be considered, the state has additional requirements, including, but not limited to, possession of a valid driver’s license, evidence of a minimum of five consecutive years of licensed driving experience, a clean driving record, and a clean criminal record.
+In New Hampshire, Provisional Certification is obtained at the Division of Motor Vehicles in Concord, NH, through both a written and driving examination.
+Provisional Certification allows instructors to teach under supervision at a certified driving school.
+During the two-year Provisional Certificate, students must complete the five additional courses in our certificate program and complete 60 hours of supervised classroom instruction and 240 hours of supervised behind-the-wheel instruction to be able to apply for a NH Standard Certificate.

 DEDI101W, DEDI103W, and DEDI105W are offered Fall, Spring, and Summer at WMCC.
+They are also all offered with no prerequisite requirements so they can be taken in any order.

 • Have 5 years of consecutive driving experience

-• Obtain NH Criminal Background Check
+• Obtain Criminal Background Check

-• Obtain Certified Motor Vehicle Driver Record
+• Obtain Certified Motor Vehicle Driver Record (NH and any state where you held a driver’s license or had a conviction)

 Total Credits